-8.4.2 Historic Discrimination

-and Today's Effects on Families
+8.4.2 Historic Discrimination and Today's Effects on Families people.

-While it may be obvious that home ownership increases stability and enables individuals and families to accrue wealth, it is also true that home ownership has a significant effect on the life satisfaction of low-income people.
 Home buyers have been found to have higher levels of life satisfaction and may also have increased self-esteem and a sense of control compared to renters (Rohe & Stegman, 1994).
 It is impossible to talk about lower rates of home ownership among minoritized groups without discussing the practices of intentional segregation and gouging enacted by the federal government, lending institutions, local governments, and housing covenants following the legal end of slavery in the United States.
-Figure 8.8 is an example of signage from this time
+Figure 8.8 is an example of signage from period.'